robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.equal(result, "hello")
     })

-What happens if we come to a quote?
+What happens if we come to a quote in the middle of the data?

     describe("Matching a string value with pre-mature quote", function() {
       var input = '"hel"lo"'